SeuZeRicardo/football-vue/README.md

 - Create design
 - Development design [CSS Modules ? or other CSS organization]
 - Improve accessibility
+- Implement PWA
 - publish in github pages

-####v1.1.0
-- Show Preview of song
-- Show album info
-- Show Artist Info

-####v1.2.0
-- Recognize sound and retrieve lyrics
-- Implement animation effects in components

-####v1.3.0
-- Implement PWA

 AND MORE!